-- 2.2.8.5 To ensure that all growth is well managed, well designed and sustainable. - 2.2.8.6 To ensure that future development: - (a) is based on an ecosystem approach; - (b) complements and reflects the desirable characteristics of the adjacent community; - (c) respects and integrates with the natural features of the surrounding area in an environmentally acceptable and sustainable manner; - (d) is integrated into the broad social vision of Georgina as a diverse community that embraces all people; - (e) has a community and neighbourhood focus and vision that encompasses social goals, recreational activities and appropriate commercial activities; - (f) is focussed on building distinctive housing forms and innovative housing arrangements that foster neighbourhoods and communities; - (g) is built in a timely and orderly manner and that all public and private service infrastructure is efficiently planned and installed in the municipal right-of-way. - 2.2.8.7 To ensure that appropriate economic development is an important component of the future growth of Georgina. - 2.2.8.8 To ensure development occurs in a manner which encourages the most efficient use of existing and proposed infrastructure, taking into account the impacts such infrastructure will have on the future growth and development of the Town. - 2.2.8.9 To require new development in the urban serviced areas of Keswick, the Serviced Lakeshore Residential Area, and Sutton/Jackson's Point to be serviced with municipal water and sewer systems in accordance with the general servicing policies of this Plan and any specific servicing policies related to these areas.
+- 2.2.8.4 To encourage employment growth relative to residential growth so that people may both live and work in Georgina. - 2.2.8.5 To ensure that all growth is well managed, well designed and sustainable. - 2.2.8.6 To ensure that future development: - (a) employs is based on an ecosystem approach; - (b) complements and reflects the desirable characteristics of the adjacent community; - (c) respects and integrates with the natural features of the surrounding area in an environmentally acceptable and sustainable manner; - (d) is integrated into the broad social vision of Georgina as a mixed diverse community that embraces all people; - (e) has a community and neighbourhood focus and vision that encompasses social goals, recreational activities and appropriate commercial activities; - (f) is focussed on building distinctive housing forms and innovative housing arrangements that foster neighbourhoods and communities; - (g) is built in a timely and orderly manner and that all public and private service infrastructure is efficiently planned and installed in the municipal right-of-way. - 2.2.8.7 To ensure that appropriate economic development is an important component of the future growth of Georgina. - 2.2.8.8 To ensure development occurs in a manner which encourages the most efficient use of existing and proposed infrastructure, taking into account the impacts such infrastructure will have on the future growth and development of the Town. - 2.2.8.9 To require new development in the urban serviced areas of Keswick, the Serviced Lakeshore Residential Area, and Sutton/Jackson's Point to be serviced with municipal water and sewer systems in accordance with the general servicing policies of this Plan and any specific servicing policies related to these areas.

-- 2.2.8.10 To permit limited growth on private services in Pefferlaw in accordance with the Pefferlaw Secondary Plan and to allow limited development on private services in the Hamlets, Lakeshore Residential Areas, and Rural Areas on existing lots of record or infilling where deemed appropriate. - 2.2.8.11 To ensure that growth in the Lakeshore Residential Areas and Hamlet Areas is in keeping with their existing low density, single detached residential character, along with their small-scale commercial and institutional uses.
+- 2.2.8.10 To require that development outside of the municipally serviced areas is to be on private or communal systems in accordance with policies of this Plan.
+Full services may be provided in the Willow Beach and Surrounding Lakeshore Residential Service Area as shown on Schedule J. To permit limited growth on private services in Pefferlaw in accordance with the Pefferlaw Secondary Plan and to allow limited development on private services in the Hamlets, Lakeshore Residential Areas, and Rural Areas on existing lots of record or infilling where deemed appropriate. - 2.2.8.11 To ensure that growth in the Lakeshore Residential Areas and Hamlet Areas is in keeping with their existing low density, single detached residential character, along with their small-scale commercial and institutional uses.